Colin-Tran/LeagueOfLegends-Objectives-Analysis/README.md

   frameborder="0">
 </iframe>

 Based on the test we just performed, we reject the null hypothesis at a significance level of 5%.
 This indicates that the observed difference in win percentages between higher-dragon-securing teams and lower-dragon-securing teams is unlikely to be due to random chance alone.
-This suggest strongly that their is an assoication between securing more dragons and having a higher win rate.
+This suggest strongly that their is an association between securing more dragons and having a higher win rate.

 ## Framing a Prediction Problem